Liberty County Courts – A Practical Guide to Court Records and Services

 Probate filing fees (effective January 1, 2026):

 The County Clerk also accepts wills for safekeeping in a repository maintained at the office; the storage fee is $6.00.
-The Texas State Law Library publishes a list of common probate forms, and the County Clerk provides the Small Estate Affidavit form and the Affidavit of Heirship form from the Texas Comptroller of Public Accounts on its website.
+The Texas State Law Library publishes a list of common probate forms, and the County Clerk’s website offers the Small Estate Affidavit form and the Affidavit of Heirship form from the Texas Comptroller of Public Accounts.
 As with all probate matters, the County Clerk’s office recommends consulting an attorney, particularly for cases involving heirship determinations or contested estates.

 To search existing probate records, use the Odyssey Public Access Portal or visit the County Clerk’s office in person.
 Certified copies cost $1.00 per page plus $5.00 for certification.
 Written requests sent by mail should include the decedent’s full name, the case number or approximate date of filing, and the specific documents needed.